Confraternity Carnival: Boys

+Girls

-Player of the Carnival
+Male Player of the Carnival

-The Player of the Carnival is awarded to the most outstanding player in the competition.
+The Male Player of the Carnival is awarded to the most outstanding player in the competition.
 First awarded in 1982, past winners included future Australian and Queensland representatives Julian O'Neill, Wendell Sailor, Matthew Bowen and David Taylor.

+Female Player of the Carnival

+The Female Player of the Carnival is awarded to the most outstanding female player in the competition.
+It was first awarded in 2022 with Lillian Yarrow named as the inaugural recipient.